Introduction

 In a normed linear space, all open balls of the same radius have identical shape — each is simply a translation

 of the others.
-Moreover, these balls are themselves convex sets.
+Moreover, these balls are themselves convex sets (a short consequence of the triangle inequality and positive homogeneity of the norm).
 We can now state the definition of convexity

 that applies to general normed spaces, not just \(\mathbb{R}^n\):